musibs/spring-boot-angular/README.md

-# SpringBoot and AngularMaterial Design
+# SpringBoot and Angular

-This project demonstrates the usage of Spring Boot and  Angular 7 material design with a sample application.
+This project demonstrates the usage of Spring Boot and  Angular 7 with a sample application.

 In this Donor application, blood donor information is managed through four basic operations.
 It facilitates: